 D. R. Stoutemyer, PhD—computer algebra, mathematical software

-Degrees Offered: BA in information and computer sciences, BS (including minor) in computer science, MS in computer sciences, MLISc in library and information science, PhD in computer science, and PhD in communication and information sciences (interdisciplinary)
+Degrees Offered: BA in information and computer sciences, BS (including minor) in computer science, MS in information and computer sciences, MLISc in library and information science, PhD in computer science, and PhD in communication and information sciences (interdisciplinary)

 The Academic Program